 During periods of increased stress or anxiety, making sure to take some time out can avoid burnout and get mental health back on track.

-Whilst the persistent drumbeat of the COVID-19 crisis has certainly exacerbated anxiety for many people, stress in the workplace has been an ongoing consideration for many years.
-Stress Awareness Month runs throughout April and has for the past 29 years, since 1992.
-So, whilst the pandemic has worsened the situation, it certainly isn’t the defining factor, and stress has existed in many forms for a much longer period.
+Stress in the workplace has been an ongoing consideration for many years.
+Stress Awareness Month runs throughout April and has for over three decades, since 1992.
+So, whilst factors such as the COVID-19 pandemic and economic uncertainty have worsened the situation, stress has existed in many forms for a much longer period.

 Stress can be a significant factor in causing mental issues, like anxiety and depression.
 It has also been proven to worsen physical problems, such as a diminished immune system and heart disease.
 No employee’s health should ever have to suffer whilst undertaking their daily duties, so it’s crucial to understand individual triggers and what measures can be taken to cope with them.
 That way, it is possible to gradually reduce the impact, not only for the employee but for the organization as well.